bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 My wife's grandfather, Fausto Tasca, was a painter from Italy.
 He has done some really beautiful work.
 My wife had built a site dedicated to his work.
 The site was built with an ancient piece of technology from Apple called iWeb.
 Interestingly, it seems that Apple still has a [web page for it](https://www.apple.com/welcomescreen/ilife/iweb-3/).It was a drag-and-drop website application that, in its time, was a static site generator.
 You would upload the output files to an inexpensive hosting service via FTP.

 Over the years, my wife would ask to change some text and I would download the HTML file for a particular page, change the text and upload it.
 And that was that...until she asked for some more structural things.
-I convinced her to let me build a new site with eleventy, this cool new toy that I was having fun learning about.
+I convinced her to let me build a new site with Eleventy, this cool new toy that I was having fun learning about.
 I also had to do some catching up on CSS and these new things called grid and flexbox, among other things.

 So, off I went and I built a new site dedicated to the art of [Fausto Tasca](https://www.faustotasca.com/).